unlight/asmt-javascript-questions/README.md

 - What SOLID is?
 Could you tell how do you use solid in your work?
 - TDD & BDD, what the difference, which one do you prefer?
 - Please describe how do you manage and eliminate a technical debt on your project?
-- How do you convince client to eliminate tech debt?
 - Describe your steps if you realize that you wrongly estimated some stories and sprint fails?
 - Could you explain a role of Key Developer on a project?
 - What is a recent technical challenge you experienced and how did you solve it?